ElectronSpark/cn8001-project/documents/GKE related/Single and Multi-Zonal Cluster.md

 gcloud container clusters create multi-zonal \
     --release-channel stable \
     --zone us-central1-a \
-    --node-locations us-central1-a,us-central1-b \
+    --node-locations us-central1-a,us-central1-b,us-central1-c \
-    --num-nodes 2
+    --num-nodes 2 \
+    --disk-size 50G
 ```

 When I was trying to create a multi regional cluster in 3 zones with 3 nodes each zone, and the GCloud complained an `Insufficient regional quota`.
-However, since my account is on free trial, and free trial accounts have limited quota during their trial period, I have to specify the number of nodes per zone to 2.
+However, since my account is on free trial, and free trial accounts have limited quota during their trial period, I have to specify the disk size of each node from 100GB to 50GB.

 ![](../../images/gke_zonal_cluster/multi_zonal_cluster_structure.drawio.png)